Angoon bombardment: Background

-In 1878, the North West Trading Company established a trading post and fish processing plan at Killisnoo, Alaska, near Angoon, Alaska.
+In 1878, the North West Trading Company established a trading post and fish processing plant at Killisnoo, Alaska, near Angoon, Alaska.

 Events leading to the bombardment

 On 22 October 1882, a harpoon gun exploded on the deck of a whaling ship operated by the Northwest Trading Company.
 Several crew members were injured, and a Tlingit shaman by the name of Til'tlein (Note: Stikine names vary widely between sources, when named this name is given as Til'tlein, Teel' Tlein, or Tith Klane) was killed.
 The day after his death J.M.
 Vanderbilt, superintendent of the company station at Killisnoo, reported to the navy station in Sitka.
 He stated Angoon natives had taken the Killisnoo facilities, including holding two white employees, and demanded a payment of 200 blankets in compensation for the death of Til'tlein.

 Disputed claims

 In 1949 and 1950, anthropologist Frederica de Laguna collected the story of Billy Jones, an Angoon resident who was 13 at the time of the attack.
-According to his account, villagers did not have warning of the coming of the American Ship, and every structure was destroyed.
+According to his account, villagers did not have warning of the coming of the American ship, and every structure was destroyed.
 Angoon elders have stated that Jones's account should be the basis of the Angoon story.
 Tlingit oral tradition disputes that there were white hostages involved.
 In the '70s, the Tlingit and Haida Central Council hired anthropologist Philip Drucker to research the case.
 Drucker noted that in the official documents, despite the captive white men being the primary mission that brought the ships to Angoon, neither Merriman or Morris "even mentions what should have been the climax of the expedition's achievements, the rescue of the white captives, if there actually was such a rescue."